Fire-Wise Landscaping on a Budget

 A wealthy homeowner with a neglected landscape full of debris is at higher risk than someone on a tight budget who keeps their property clean and maintained.
 The most expensive fire-resistant plants won't help if dead leaves are piled against your foundation.

 Do what you can with what you have.
-Start with the free stuff, it matters most anyway.
+Start with the free stuff, which matters most anyway.
 Add improvements as budget allows.
 Take advantage of community resources.

 Your home is worth protecting, and you can protect it at any budget level.